post-cyberlabs/Offensive_tools/PostDump/README.md

 - You can build using .NET Framework 4.5.1 as-is.
 - Depending of the CLR version installed on the system where you execute PostDump, you may need to downgrade to .NET 3.5 [more info here](https://learn.microsoft.com/fr-fr/dotnet/framework/migration-guide/versions-and-dependencies)
 - If you downgrade to .NET Framework 3.5, you'll need to downgrade CommandLineParser dependance too
-- If you plan to NOT use BOFNET, it is preferable to remove it from the project before compiling, otherwise you'll need the BOFNET.dll file on the system to execute the tool.

 ## Credit